We want to improve the basic goods and services that everyone relies on.

 Contents

-- care and health services
+- care and health services, including social care and childcare

 - food

-- high street retailers
+- high street retail and services

 - tourism